Uniformed Protective Services - Level 3 Triple Diploma

-Work Placement and Field Trips
+Industry Placement and Field Trips

 All staff involved in the delivery of further education courses within the College are approved to teach the subjects and modules they deliver.
-The approval process ensures that staff delivering a given programme are appropriately qualified and, where appropriate, possess relevant vocational and industrial experience and professional practice.
+The approval process ensures that staff delivering a given programme are appropriately qualified and, where appropriate, possess relevant technical and industrial experience and professional practice.

 Students who are 18 or under and resident in the EU pay no course fees.
 Read our tuition fees guide for students 19 and over.